FastSense/nnio/docs/source/basic_usage.rst

 * :ref:`nnio.EdgeTPUModel`
 * :ref:`nnio.OpenVINOModel`

-Loaded models can be simply called as functions using numpy arrays.
+Loaded models can be simply called as functions on numpy arrays.
 Look at the example:

 .. code-block:: python